AckerlyXu/heima/articles/storage/blobs/storage-encrypt-decrypt-blobs-key-vault.md

 ---
 title: 'Tutorial: Encrypt and decrypt blobs in Azure Storage using Azure Key Vault | Azure'
-description: How to encrypt and decrypt a blob using client-side encryption for Azure Storage with Azure Key Vault.
+description: How to encrypt and decrypt a blob using client-side encryption for Microsoft Azure Storage with Azure Key Vault.
 services: storage
-documentationcenter: ''
-author: adhurwit
+author: yunan2016
-manager: jasonsav
+manager: digimobile
-editor: tysonn

-ms.assetid: 027e8631-c1bf-48c1-9d9b-f6843e88b583
 ms.service: storage
-ms.devlang: na
 ms.topic: article
-ms.tgt_pltfrm: na
-ms.workload: required
 origin.date: 01/23/2017
 ms.date: 08/28/2017
-ms.author: v-haiqya
+ms.author: v-nany

 ---
 # Tutorial: Encrypt and decrypt blobs in Azure Storage using Azure Key Vault